bibryam/dapr-conversation/README.md

   version: v1
 ```

-### Running the Echo Component
+### Running the Echo Example

-Start a Dapr sidecar with the Echo component:
+Start a Dapr sidecar with the Echo component in the project directory.
+The Dapr sidecar is a process that runs alongside your application and provides the Dapr APIs.

 ```bash
 dapr run --app-id test-echo --resources-path ./components --dapr-http-port 3500 -- tail -f